 Podcast: Why American and Canadian Manufacturing Aren’t Dead

-Atikian, author of “Industrial Shift: The Structure of the New World Economy,” explores with Entrada’s Doug Donahue:
+Atikian, author of “Industrial Shift: The Structure of the New World Economy,” explores the following with Entrada’s Doug Donahue:

 - How industrial output in US and Canada have doubled since the 1970s